surveysparrow/twigs/packages/docs/docs/getting-started.md

 ---

 # Installation
-TO get started with Twigs, run the following commands in your project repository terminal.
+To get started with Twigs, run the following commands in your project repository terminal.

 ```bash
 npm i @sparrowengg/twigs-react @sparrowengg/twigs-react-icons